hosseinoliabak/cisco/Security/01_core_concepts.md

 ## Cryptanalysis
 * **Brute-force attack:** The algorithm is quite easy and limited to the trial and error of as many character combinations as possible
 * **Dictionary attack:** starts by a text file full of dictionary words.
 Dictionary is a table of commonly used passwords
-* **Rainbow Table Attack:** pregenerated a bunch of hashes and the passwords from which they were calculated; it’s kind of index hash table; rainbow tables are really massive, could be terabytes
+* **Rainbow Table Attack:** pre-generated a bunch of hashes and the passwords from which they were calculated; it’s kind of index hash table; rainbow tables are really massive, could be terabytes
 * **Known Plaintext attack:**
 * **Chosen Plaintext attack:**
-* **Cipthertext attack:** Usually against weakest encryption algorithms
+* **Ciphertext attack:** Usually against weakest encryption algorithms

 ## Hashing
 Hash provides Integrity when it comes to the CIA of security